Legacy Maltwood (at McPherson Library)

 History of the Maltwood Collection

-The Maltwood Gallery is named in memory of John and Katharine Maltwood (1878-1961), benefactors to the University of Victoria.
+The Legacy Maltwood is named in memory of John and Katharine Maltwood (1878-1961), benefactors to the University of Victoria.
 The collection that they donated reflects the taste and travels of Mrs. Maltwood and her husband.
 The collection moved to its current home in the University Centre in 1978 and amalgamated with the University art collection, begun in 1953.

 Holdings of the original Maltwood collection range from Chinese ceramics, textiles, rugs, 17th century English furniture, Canadian painting, and Katharine Maltwood's own sculpture and drawings.
 Major additions to the collection document the development of the International Arts and Crafts movement, focusing on the designs of William Morriss and his associates.
 The sculptures of Katharine Maltwood are permanently installed on campus, particularly in the University Club on the west side of the campus.